 4. Find a color palette you'll love: Coolers

-You can search by most popular color palettes or get inspired randomly.
+You can search by most popular colour palettes or get inspired randomly.

 Need some gradients, look no further 👇